Quantum simulation of non-equilibrium dynamics and thermalization in the Schwinger model: Open quantum systems, Lindblad evolution and quantum Brownian motion

 The expression in Eq.\ (\ref{eqn:pre-lindblad}) is a finite-difference equation.
 It can be converted into a well-defined differential equation in the quantum Brownian motion limit.
 The limit of quantum Brownian motion is specified by the following separation of time scales: \be \tau_R &\gg& \tau_E \,,\\ \tau_S &\gg& \tau_E \,, \ee where $\tau_R$ is the relaxation time of the system, $\tau_E$ denotes the environment correlation time and $\tau_S$ represents the intrinsic time scale of the system.
 The hierarchy $\tau_R \gg \tau_E$ leads to Markovian dynamics and is generally true when the interaction described by $H_I$ is weak.
 The hierarchy $\tau_S \gg \tau_E$ is valid if $T\gg H_S$ since $\tau_E\sim1/T$ and $\tau_S\sim1/H_S$.
 Simplifying Eq.\ (\ref{eqn:pre-lindblad}) using these two hierarchies of time scales leads to the Sch\"odinger-picture Lindblad equation in the limit of quantum Brownian motion (Some higher order terms in the expansion of $\frac{\tau_E}{\tau_S}$ are included here.
 Details of the derivation can be found in Ref.~\cite{Yao:2021lus}.) \be \frac{\diff \rho_S(t)}{\diff t} = -i \big[H_S+\Delta H_S, \rho_S(t) \big] + \int\diff x_1 \diff x_2 \, D(k_0=0, {x}_1-{x}_2) \Big( \widetilde{O}_S({x}_2) \rho_S(t) \widetilde{O}^\dagger_S({x}_1) - \frac{1}{2} \big\{\widetilde{O}^\dagger_S({x}_1) \widetilde{O}_S({x}_2), \rho_S(t) \big\} \Big)\,. \nn\\ \ee Here $\Delta H_S$ denotes the correction to the system Hamiltonian due to the interaction with the environment and we have

-When defining the Fourier transform of the environment correlator in Eq.~(\ref{eqn:D}), we have assumed that the environment is invariant under spacetime translations.
+When defining the Fourier transform of the environment correlators in Eqs.~(\ref{eqn:SigmaD}) and (\ref{eqn:D}), we have assumed that the environment is invariant under spacetime translations.
 We drop the correction to the system Hamiltonian $\Delta H_S$ in the main text since we want the equilibrium state of the evolution equation to be the thermal state of the Schwinger model in the vacuum.
 It is necessary to keep the commutator terms in the definitions of $\widetilde{O}_S$ and $\widetilde{O}^\dagger_S$ for the system to thermalize (approximately).